Directed by: Sanjay Leela Bhansali || Produced by: Sanjay Leela Bhansali, Chetan Deolekar, Kishore Lulla, Sandeep Singh

 Running Time: 155 minutes

 Given the increasing globalization of the movie business and increased scrutiny on Indian cinema plagiarism in recent years, Indian filmmakers have been turning to classic historical-fiction narratives in the public domain to find inspiration for their films.
-Particularly popular source materials include the works of Shakespeare, whose recent Bollywood adaptations include a trilogy of works by writer-director Vishal Bhardwaj (Maqbool [2003, MacBeth], Omkara [2006, Othello], and 2014’s Haider [Hamlet]) as well as last year (2013’s) Goliyon Ki Raasleela: Ram-Leela by writer-producer-director Sanjay Bhansali.
+Popular source materials include the works of Shakespeare, whose recent Bollywood adaptations include a trilogy of works by writer-director Vishal Bhardwaj (Maqbool [2003, MacBeth], Omkara [2006, Othello], and 2014’s Haider [Hamlet]), as well as last year (2013’s) Goliyon Ki Raasleela: Ram-Leela (GKRRL, or RL, henceforth) by writer-producer-director Sanjay Bhansali.

 Bhansali is a hard filmmaker not to like.
 He consistently makes visually appealing, musically strong operas that easily please the South Asian masses while also entertaining foreigners with hard-flaunted archetypal Indian spice.
 If you want a good summary of all the tropes, strengths, and cliches of Bollywood while also almost always being guaranteed a quality film, Bhansali’s your go-to guy for Indian blockbuster cinema.
 His films are very unadulterated “Bollywood” in that they are made first and foremost for native Indians and longtime industry converts, and as such, I wouldn’t recommend many (if any) of his works for a Westerner’s first introduction to the Hindi film diaspora (for that, you should try Rajkumar Hirani’s 3 Idiots ).
 Bhansali’s filmography has always maintained a distinctive native flair free from full indoctrination from outside sources, particularly Hollywood.
 Bhansali only “updates” his film with modern influences as necessary to evolve with the times, and as such, for better or worse I always associate him with vintage Bollywood.
 He’s not the best or the worst of the industry by any means, but in terms of synecdoche, or one part representing the whole (one artist representing the industry) and vice versa, Bhansali fits the label better than any other contemporary Bollywood filmmaker.